top of page

 Overview

-An employer can, however, place a reasonable cap on vacation benefits that prevents an employee from earning vacation over a certain amount of hours.
+Employers can, however, place a reasonable cap on vacation benefits that prevents an employee from earning vacation over a certain amount of hours.
 Moreover, unless otherwise stipulated by a collective bargaining agreement, upon termination of employment all earned and unused vacation must be paid to the employee at their final rate of pay.

-Common FAQ:
+FAQ:

 Q: Can California Employers provide that no vacation is earned during the first six months of employment?

 A: Yes.
 California law does not preclude employers from providing a specific period of time at the beginning of the employment relationship during which employees do not earn any vacation benefits.
-This could apply to a probationary or introductory period, and can even apply to the whole first year of employment.
-This type of provision will only be recognized if it is not a subterfuge (phony reason) and in fact, no vacation is implicitly earned or accrued during the first year or other period.

 Q: How is vacation earned in California?